mibrs/mibrs.github.io/_posts/23-03-07-Get-Started-With-Alice3-Part5.md

 Here is a view on the game.
 When watching the video and also looking at this image will   notice that the pile of coins is visible.
 The game was played already one time before I recorded it.
 Can you suggest a change in myFirstMethod that will correct this error?
 ![One view at the game](/assets/230307_SimpleGame2Intro.png)

+The project is also available on the [Alice repository](https://github.com/mibrs/Alice3Coding) for this activity here on GitHub.
+You can download (clone) the repository together with other useful information.